pryban/recipe/README.md

 # recipe
-Title: How to cook anything
+Title: How to cook anything line 2 changed remotely
 A comprehensive guide on how to cook literally anything that you might want to for any reason.
 Dreamed up and commited to by Platon Rybakov